CORONAVIRUS (COVID-19) INFORMATION

 As the coronavirus (COVID-19) crisis continues to unfold, Church Health has modified clinic and appointment procedures to protect our patients, employees and volunteers from unnecessary risk of exposure to COVID-19.

-Effective March 23, ALL patients, even walk-in, first must call 901-272-0003 to make an appointment and to receive appointment instructions.
+Our Walk-in Clinic is Open By Appointment Only!
+If you are sick or injured, you must call 901-272-0003 to make an appointment and to receive appointment instructions.
 If you do have an appointment, no more than 1 healthy person (child, parent, interpreter) should accompany a patient to an appointment, and then ONLY if you require personal assistance.

 All patients should check their Patient Portal frequently for updates.
 If you have problems logging in, please call 901-272-0003.

 Our registered dietitian will have all visits via telehealth.
 Please call 901-701-2220 to schedule your appointment.

 In order to keep everyone safe, Church Health has canceled all programming until further notice.
 Thank you for your understanding as we all adjust to changes in the face of the COVID-19.
 For updates, please check churchhealth.org/events

 Keep up with the latest news and events from Church Health.

 Memphis Clergy COVID-19 Response serves as a resource for faith community leaders in response to COVID-19.
 We will share how faith-based organizations can adapt and continue to serve their communities.